jlsuarezdiaz/pyDML/README.md

 See the available algorithms, the additional functionalities and the full documentation [here](https://pydml.readthedocs.io/en/latest/).

+## Stats

+The distance metric learning algorithms in pyDML are being evaluated in several datasets.
+The results of these experiments are available in the [pyDML-Stats](https://github.com/jlsuarezdiaz/pyDML-Stats) repository.

 ## Installation

 - PyPI latest version: `pip install pyDML`